-Figure 6.15 summarises the NCD progress indicators within the Africa region showing that most countries have not fully implemented policies to effectively monitor and track NCD related indicators.
+Figure 6.15 summarises the NCD progress indicators within the African Region showing that most countries have not fully implemented policies to effectively monitor and track NCD related indicators.
 Twenty-seven of the 47 member states have set national NCD targets based on WHO guidelines.
-Moreover, recent reports suggested that only 30% of deaths in Africa are recorded, with only four countries in the region having optimal civil registration systems that meet international standards.
+Moreover, recent reports suggested that only 30% of deaths in Africa are recorded, with only four countries in the Region having optimal civil registration systems that meet international standards^{159,160}.
 This impacts mortality estimation related to NCDs and other diseases.
-There are no measures in most countries related to tobacco taxation (in 46 of the 47 countries, except in Madagascar).
-However, measures prohibiting advertising exist in 20 of 47 member states.
-Warnings on the use of tobacco products are found in only 7 of the 47 member states.
+There are no measures in most countries, except in Madagascar).
+However, measures prohibiting advertising exist in 20 of 47 Member States.
+Warnings on the use of tobacco products are found in only 7 of the 47 Member States.
 This suggests a need to increase the implementation of tobacco demand reduction measures within African countries.
 There are large gaps in restrictions on alcohol use, with taxation fully implemented in only 12 countries.
 The largest gaps, however relate to policies on the use and availability of harmful levels of salt and fat in foods (only partially implemented in Algeria, Seychelles, Mauritius, South Africa and Zambia) and a lack of guidelines at the country level on physical activity (implemented in Algeria, Cabo Verde, Gambia, Eswatini and United Republic of Tanzania).